geforcesong/vscode-util/README.md

 2. Select some line texts
 3. Press F1 or (cmd+shift+p)
 4. Input each command.
 Such as ("sort", "trim" .. you will see the command)
 5. If you use compute, don't need select firstly, but keep a number for each line.
+Note: non-number line will be ignored during computing.